Orion10101999/Reviews/README.md

-# Review Sentiment Analysis App
+# Review Sentiment Analysis App :-

-This project is a Review Sentiment Analysis App built using React.js.
-The app displays reviews fetched from a JSON file and allows users to toggle the visibility of translated content for each review.
+This is a Review Sentiment Analysis application built using React.
+The application displays a list of reviews, highlights specific text based on sentiment analysis, and shows tooltips with additional information about the sentiment.

 ## Features

-- **Review Listing:** Displays a list of reviews, including the reviewer's name, rating, date, topic, and source.
+- **Review List:** Display a list of reviews fetched from a JSON file.

-- **Source Icon:** Each review shows an icon representing the source of the review.
+- **Source Image :** Each review shows an icon representing the source of the review.

-- **Review Details:** Shows detailed information about the review, such as the topic and rating.
+- **Review Details:** Shows detailed information about the review, such as the content , topic and rating.

+- **Sentiment Highlighting:** Highlights portions of the review text based on sentiment analysis (Positive, Negative, Mixed, Neutral).

+- **Tooltips:** Show tooltips with sentiment details when hovering over highlighted text.

-- **Toggle Translated Content:** Users can toggle the visibility of the translated content for each review individually.
+- **Toggle Translations:** Allows users to show or hide translated content for each review.

 ## Tech Stack